microsoft/botframework-solutions/docs/_docs/overview/virtual-assistant-template.md

 ### LUIS
 {:.no_toc}

 Every Bot should handle a base level of conversational language understanding.
-Cancellation or Help for example are a basic things every Bot should handle with ease.
+Cancellation or Help, for example, is a basic thing every Bot should handle with ease.
 Typically, developers need to create these base intents and provide initial training data to get started.
 The Virtual Assistant template provides example LU files to get you started and avoids every project having to create these each time and ensures a base level of capability out of the box.

 The LU files provide the following intents across English, Chinese, French, Italian, German, Spanish.
 > Cancel, Confirm, Escalate, FinishTask, GoBack, Help, Reject, Repeat, SelectAny, SelectItem, SelectNone, ShowNext, ShowPrevious, StartOver, Stop

 You can review these within the `Deployment\Resources` folder or [here](https://github.com/microsoft/botframework-solutions/tree/master/templates/Virtual-Assistant-Template/csharp/Sample/VirtualAssistantSample/Deployment/Resources/LU).

-#### LUIS Strongly Typed classes
+#### LUIS strongly-typed classes
 {:.no_toc}

 The [LuisGen](https://github.com/microsoft/botbuilder-tools/blob/master/packages/LUISGen/src/npm/readme.md) tool enables developers to create a strongly-typed class for their LUIS models.
-As a result you can easily reference the intents and entities as class instance members.
+As a result, you can easily reference the intents and entities as class instance members.

 You'll find a `GeneralLuis.cs` and `DispatchLuis.cs` class as part of your project within the `Services` folder.
 The DispatchLuis.cs will be re-generated if you add Skills to reflect the changes made.